tmendoza/drawterm-macos-audio/README.md

 % audio/mp3dec < /usr/glenda/recorded3.mp3 > /dev/audio

 ```

-### Read Audio Support
-~~I don't think it would be too hard to add /dev/audio read support.
-Would be nice to capture audio from the built in microphone or from a external mic plugged into a higher-end external audio interface like [the one I have](https://focusrite.com/en/usb-c-audio-interface/clarett-usb/clarett-8pre-usb).~~  **COMPLETED**

-This could lead to a rudimentary audio conferencing solution over [9P2000](https://en.wikipedia.org/wiki/9P_(protocol)).
-If anyone is interested in this [let me know](https://github.com/tmendoza/drawterm-macos-audio/labels/enhancement).

-At the very least, /dev/audio read capabilities would allow me to continue my DSP work using [sample based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis) on [9front](http://9front.org/).

 ## Bugs
 This was a weekend hack so your mileage may vary.
 If anyone tries this out and has issues let me know and I will try and resolve.
 [Submit an Issue](https://github.com/tmendoza/drawterm-macos-audio/issues) for Boog fixes.